ScyllaDB University Live | Free Virtual Training Event

 • When creating your Keyspaces, make sure to use the same Replication Factor (RF) you used for creating the cluster.
 A lower number will reduce the cluster availability, while a high number may place more than once replica on the same zone.

-• When sizing your cluster, make sure you have at least 50% free disk space for cluster backup and other maintenance routines (e.g: compaction).
-You can use the ScyllaDB Sizing Calculator to customize Scylla for your usage.
+• When sizing your cluster, make sure you have at least 50% free disk space for cluster backup and other maintenance routines (e.g., compaction).

 PREVIOUS